 The Vosges Battles as Experienced by the 442nd Regimental Combat Team

-The following is a direct extract from: Shirey, Orville C. Americans: The Story of the 442nd Combat Team.
+The following is an extract from: Shirey, Orville C. Americans: The Story of the 442nd Combat Team.
 Infantry Journal: Washington, D.C., 1946.

 Sectioning of this narrative by date has been added.
-Also the names of soldiers who were killed in action or died of wounds for each day.
+Also the names of soldiers who were killed in action or died of wounds for each day have been added.

 Table of Contents